Explore both current and past journal lectureships and awards from ACS Publications' Physical Chemistry portfolio.

 The Journal of Physical Chemistry and PHYS Division Lectureship Awards

-The Journal of Physical Chemistry and PHYS Division Lectureship Awards honor the contributions of investigators who have made major impacts on the field of physical chemistry in the research areas associated with each section of the journal.
+The Journal of Physical Chemistry and PHYS Division Lectureship Awards honor the contributions of investigators who have made a major impact on the field of physical chemistry in the research areas associated with each section of the journal—The Journal of Physical Chemistry AThe Journal of Physical Chemistry B, and The Journal of Physical Chemistry C.

 ACS Catalysis Lectureship for the Advancement of Catalytic Science